naribi/GEARS/Intro_RS_Lab6.md

 Map.addLayer(image, {bands: ['B4', 'B3', 'B2'],min:0, max: 3000}, 'True colour image');
 ```

-First we will specify which bands to use, and create new polygons Using the (rectangle tool) for three classes (Water, Forest, City) we want to explore.
+First, we will specify which bands to use, and create new polygons Using the (rectangle tool) for the three classes (Water, Forest, City) we want to explore.

 ![Figure 1.
 Make rectangle polygons](screenshots/l5_poly.png)

-Change the geometry type to Feature and and define a 'label' in the properties tab.
+Change the geometry type to Feature and define a 'label' in the properties tab.

 ![Figure 2.
 Defining Feature and Labels](screenshots/l5_feature.png)